enkidevs/curriculum/Java/Threads & Locks/how-to-avoid-a-deadlock.md

 - Deadlock Detection and Recovery i.e. after system happened to be deadlocked we detect it and fix the issue.
 - Deadlock Prevention i.e. ensure that at least one of the sufficient conditions for a deadlock does not hold.
 - Deadlock Avoidance i.e. whenever a process/thread tries to acquire a resource the system decides whether it is safe to grant that resource or not.

+The latter three will be discussed in detail in the next insights.

 ---
 ## Practice